 A few last thoughts.

 If you're growing a SaaS startup, have an audit of what you have in place to measure your growth and traction.
 Do you know how much it costs to acquire a user?
-Do you know long they stay with you?
+How long they stay with you?
 What their lifetime value is?
 And how that varies with different cohorts?

 Even at an early stage in your growth and development, these measure are crucial.
 It's worth getting to grips with the technical stuff, and making it a part of your team's day to day, no matter if they work on technical development or marketing.
 A model done right - built from the ground up and around your business (ahem, no templates please) - can not only help you get investment at a better valuation - it can provide you with great insight into the crucial decisions for growth.

-If you have any questions, comments or queries, why not drop me a line.
+This is just the start.
+We have loads more resources on our blog.
+And if you have any questions, comments or queries, why not drop me a line, or book a chat (see below).
 I'd be really interested to hear what you're up to.